Panniculus Retractor Demo

 Building On The Client’s Model Making

-Sometimes sales reps at medical device companies are so compelled to demonstrate the merits of their procedures, that they make a trip to Home Depot to make their own model.
+Sometimes sales reps at medical device companies are so compelled to demonstrate the merits of their procedures that they make a trip to Home Depot to make their own model.
 At Pulse MDM, we love when this happens.
-It proves how much a model is needed and many times these models have already addressed the primary demonstration opportunities.
+It proves how much a model is needed, and often these models have already addressed the primary demonstration opportunities.

 Building on the momentum created by the sales rep’s model, Pulse MDM considered new features, enhancements, and functionality in addition to making the model more professional looking and economical to make in larger quantities.

 - Could the model be made from a material that looks more like skin than a black rubber sheet?